kaspergrubbe/grubruby-jemalloc/README.md

 This is a collection of Ruby images that ships with stable releases of jemalloc.

-It is also bundled with `thpoff` which can disable huge page support which will be the default in Ruby 2.6 according to https://bugs.ruby-lang.org/issues/14705

 Everything here is heavily inspired of how the Discourse project (https://github.com/discourse) are building their Docker images, but the main Dockerfiles are using the base of https://github.com/docker-library/ruby.